ccss-rs/FA24_Preparing-Qualitative-Data-for-Analysis/Readme.md

+## Readme
 Included in Github page is a copy of the slides.
+Below are helpful links mentioned during the workshop

 Request a cloud computing account to access MaxQDA and Altas.ti through CCSS.
 Fill out [this form](https://forms.office.com/Pages/ResponsePage.aspx?id=ZkN-XZsbz0WOebFLJ99G4agtMyWzwydHm2MTUFO-xYpUMFBKR0lTR1FENzRESEgyUTNPUkwyQ05MUSQlQCN0PWcu) to request access to our cloud computing resources.
 Approval from a faculty member is required to use our cloud computing resources.